ninalk/Bean-Around/README.md

 ## Next Steps:

 1. Make web app mobile friendly since a phone is easier to access while making a brew.
-2. Average review ratings and make apparent on bean cards.
-This way you can sort by highest ratings.
+2. Average review ratings and make apparent on bean cards to sort by highest ratings.
 3. Add relationships between users.
 This way you can follow friends and share beans.